wansongtao/pure-admin-backend/README.md

 ### Generate Jwt Key

-Create the `key` folder in the root directory of the project, then enter the directory to create the following keys.
+Create a `key` folder in the project root directory, then enter the directory and create the following keys.

 ```bash
 # Generate private key